janosgats/flexibleappender/README.md

 #### Mix the four separated component of FlexibleAppender to create an appender that makes you happy!
 The components:
-- Enableable
+- Enableable (filter that runs when instantiating an appender)
-- LogFilter
+- LogFilter (filter that runs for every log event)
-- LogLineBuilder
+- LogLineBuilder (constructs a loggable line)
-- LogLineOutput
+- LogLineOutput (writes the log line into a stream/file/anything)

 <br>
 <br>